muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 $$

 <details>
-    <summary>Click this to see what the first number looks like</summary>
+    <summary>Click the triangle to see what the first number looks like</summary>
     2^65,536 = 2003529930406846464979072351560255750447825475569751419265016973710894059556311453089506130880933
 34810103823434290726318182294938211881266886950636476154702916504187191635158796634721944293092798
 20843091048559905701593189596395248633723672030029169695921561087649488892540908059114570376752085